WPBN-TV

-WPBN-TV (channel 7) and WTOM-TV (channel 4) are television stations licensed respectively to Traverse City and Cheboygan, Michigan, United States, serving as the NBC affiliates for the northern Lower and eastern Upper peninsulas of Michigan.
-They are owned by Sinclair Broadcast Group, which provides certain services to regional ABC affiliates WGTU and WGTQ under a local marketing agreement (LMA) with Cunningham Broadcasting.
-However, Sinclair effectively owns WGTU/WGTQ as the majority of Cunningham's stock is owned by the family of deceased group founder Julian Smith.
+WPBN-TV (channel 7) in Traverse City, Michigan, and WTOM-TV (channel 4) in Cheboygan, Michigan, collectively branded TV 7&4, are television stations serving as the NBC affiliates for the northern Lower and eastern Upper peninsulas of Michigan.
+They are owned by Sinclair Broadcast Group alongside regional ABC affiliates WGTU and WGTQ.
 The stations share studios on M-72 just west of Traverse City; WPBN-TV's transmitter is located east of Kalkaska, Michigan, and WTOM-TV's transmitter is on US 23 east of Cheboygan, in addition to simulcasts on WGTU and WGTQ's transmitters.

-The two stations, known as "TV 7&4" and together with WGTU/WGTQ as "UpNorthLive", carry the same programming and serves one of the largest television markets east of the Mississippi River: 23 counties in the Northern Lower Peninsula, three counties in the Eastern Upper Peninsula, and portions of Northern Ontario including Sault Ste.
+The two stations, known together with WGTU/WGTQ as "UpNorthLive", carry the same programming and serves one of the largest television markets east of the Mississippi River: 23 counties in the Northern Lower Peninsula, three counties in the Eastern Upper Peninsula, and portions of Northern Ontario including Sault Ste.
 Marie, Ontario.
 However, WTOM has not been available in Canada on cable since the early 2000s when Shaw Communications replaced it with Detroit's WDIV-TV (channel 4).
 Until January 25, 2022, when CBS affiliate WBKB-TV affiliated its second subchannel with NBC, WTOM also served as the default NBC affiliate for Alpena, and was dropped by Charter Spectrum systems in the Alpena market on May 1.